UX/UI guides: how to optimise your open banking user journey

 Dividing a flow into sections helps the user understand what action they are about to perform.
 And by following general information architecture (IA) principles such as focused navigation and objects, you can achieve great results.

 The principle of objects suggests that you should consider the content of your flow as a living thing with its own lifecycle, behaviours and attributes.
 By understanding and defining the nature of this content in classes, you can create a better structure and a more effective journey.
-For more information, covers the eight principles of information architecture in more detail.
+For more information, this article covers the eight principles of information architecture in more detail.

 The principle of focused navigation suggests that you should keep navigation clean to avoid confusing the user.
 Give each page a clear purpose, and don’t mix subjects or introduce unnecessary links.